Retrieval Agents in RAG: A Practical Guide

 Technical Advancements Enabled by Retrieval Agents

-Retrieval agents aren’t just making search smarter, they’re fundamentally advancing how information is accessed, ranked, and delivered in AI systems.
+Retrieval agents aren’t just making search smarter, they’re fundamentally advancing through agentic retrieval techniques.
 By combining the strengths of traditional information retrieval with the flexibility of modern language models and real-time data awareness, they enable capabilities that basic RAG systems can’t support.
 Here are three core areas where retrieval agents are pushing the boundaries.

 2. Query Expansion Using LLMs